New Year Bumper Sale @ Rs. 1 X

 Interaction between Alcohol and Meroza

-Due to lack of research, there is no information about the side effects of taking Meroza with alcohol.
+Due to lack of research, nothing can be said about side effects of consuming alcohol while taking Meroza.

 Yes, [Medicine[ can cause fever.
 It is a common side effect of this drug.
 If you experience high fever after taking this drug, then you are highly recommended to consult a doctor and follow his/her instructions.